z0al/react-native-styled.macro/README.md

    styled('dark:bg-black dark:text-white bg-white text-black');
    ```

-   Since the default variant styles will _always_ be applied first, the code above is misleading which can be a source of bugs.
+   Since the default variant styles will _**always**_ get applied first, the code above is misleading, which in turn can be a source of bugs.

 2. Group variant styles together